ProfitabilityInfrastructure & Construction

 ROCE (Return on Capital Employed) in Infrastructure & Construction

-How to interpret and apply roce (return on capital employed) specifically when analyzing infrastructure & construction stocks in India.
+How to interpret and apply roce (return on capital employed) when analyzing infrastructure & construction stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROCE (Return on Capital Employed)?